ethereum/devp2p/caps/eth.md

 ### eth/62 (2015)

 In version 62, the [NewBlockHashes] message was extended to include block numbers alongside the announced hashes.
+The block number in [Status] was removed.
 Messages GetBlockHashes (0x03), BlockHashes (0x04), GetBlocks (0x05) and Blocks (0x06) were replaced by messages that fetch block headers and bodies.
 The BlockHashesFromNumber (0x08) message was removed.

 Previous encodings of the reassigned/removed message codes were: